Tom-Mendy/Logseq/pages/programming-languages.md

 	- #Lua: Often used for scripting in game engines.
 - ### Enterprise and Backend Development
 	- #Java: Widely used in enterprise environments and large-scale systems.
-	- #Csharp : Popular for enterprise applications, especially within the Microsoft ecosystem.
+	- #C# : Popular for enterprise applications, especially within the Microsoft ecosystem.
 	- #Scala: Used for scalable applications and big data processing (often with Apache Spark).
 	- #Go: Increasingly popular for backend systems and microservices.
 	- #Python: Also used for backend development, especially in startups and web development ecosystems.